 The first step in redecorating is stripping the old wallpaper off, a horrible job, but these tips may make it a bit easier.
 The method for stripping wallpaper is basically the same for whatever type of wallpaper is being stripped, warm water and washing up liquid or steam.
 Patterned and plain wallpapers should come of easily using water and washing-up liquid.
 Leave the warm water to soak in for about half an hour and then starting from the top (it is less messy that way and you can run water down the wall if you hit a difficult bit) use scrapper to scrape the wallpaper off.

 Emulsion painted wallpapers will be a bit tougher so rough up the surface before sponging on the water and washing up liquid.

-Washable and other painted wallpapers can be hard going with water , roughing up the surface will help a bit but you will be better off hiring a steamer.
+Washable and other painted wallpapers can be hard going with water, roughing up the surface will help, but you will be better off hiring a steamer.

 Vinyl wallpapers have a top layer which should just peel off leaving the backing paper.
-You can wallpaper oner this if its not damaged or strip it with water.
+You can wallpaper over this if it is not damaged or strip it with water.
 Try to get hold of as wide a strip of vinyl as possible.
-It saves a lot of time If you can pull off large pieces if its tending to get narrower as you pull it, try pulling it sideways.
+It saves a lot of time.
+If you can pull off large pieces if it is tending to get narrower as you pull it, try pulling it sideways.